 Looking after our mental wellness is an exercise you need to do every day.

 You are important, mind and body!

 5 4 3 2 1

 Thinking about food:

 Do you eat breakfast?

 Do you take a lunch break?

 Do you eat an evening meal?

 Do you eat a balanced diet?

 Do you drink lots of water?

-Sleeping routi ne: • •
+Sleeping routine:

 Do you have regular sleep and wake times?

 Do you do something relaxing before bed like yoga

 or reading a book?

 Do you have time off screens before bed?

 Do you take a nap if you need too?

-Your environme ent: 1 1 1 1

-Did you work at a deal ?
+Your environment:

 Did you work at a desk?

-Is your working space decluttered?
+ls your working space decluttered?

 Do you spend time outdoors in the fresh air and

 nature?

 Do you listen to music regularly?

-l I I I l l

-Your physical he aitn:
+Your physical health:

-Do you walk/cycle regularly? ,
+Do you walk/cycle regularly?

 Do you do other forms of exercise?

-Do you take part in a team sport? l ļ l [l
+Do you take part in a team sport?

-Self-Care routi ne:
+Self-Care routine:

 Do you unplug from technology every day?

 Do you unfollow negative people on social media?

 Do you connect with a friend daily?

-Do you get ready slowly/calmly in the mornings?)
+Do you get ready slowly/calmly in the mornings?

 Do you keep up with household chores?

 Do you say no to extra responsibilities?

 Do you ask for support when you need it?

-20 journal support What you had the I I